vikranth7702/Microsoft-Engage2021---Vikranth/README.md

 - uuid
 - cors<br/>
 You can also see the list of dependencies in the **package.json** file.<br/>
-To install the dependencies use the command `npm install`.
+To install the dependencies use the command `npm install`.<br/>
 For example to install socket.io, use `npm install socket.io`.
 ## Files
 The html page of the website the user will be seeing on his browser is the **room.ejs** file in **views** folder.<br/>
 ejs stands for **embedde java script** and it is used to create HTML pages with plain javascript.<br/>
 The public folder contains the **client.js server file, style.css styling file and an animantion.gif** .
 <br/>
 <br/>
 **Note:** *This code can't be run on localhost because of the port used in client.js file.
-It needs to be deployed before using*
+It needs to be deployed before using.*